Domains

 Prerequisites: Three talents from Grit

 Instant: Once per scene, deal hard hits equal to your Vigor minimum minus its baseline, distributed among foes in your zone as you choose.
-Then your Vigor minimum returns to its baseline.
+Then your Vigor minimum returns to its baseline (your Vigor score is unaffected).

 Every reflex you've burned past the floor, every breath you stole from tomorrow, every blow your body filed away for later.
 Later is now, and it leaves the zone.